wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD ZAKWAN/README.md

 | Ramp-Up Period               | 60 Second (All users use the system in one period)       |

-# 🔐 KEY FEATURES OF JMETER (Related to Spike Testing)
+# 🔐 KEY FEATURES OF JMETER (Related to load testing)

 - 🚀 **Custom Thread Groups** (set amount of users)
   can simulate heavy traffic loads using custom thread groups.